-The Basilica of St Denis is the official necropolis of the French monarchy; here you will find the tombs of 43 kings and 32 queens, from Dagobert in the 7th century, to King Louis XVI and Marie Antoinette.
+The Basilica of St. Denis is the official necropolis of the French monarchy; here you will find the tombs of 43 kings and 32 queens, from Dagobert in the 7th century to King Louis XVI and Marie Antoinette.
 Get introduced to the city and history of Paris through the kings and queens that both made and ruled it.

 During the French Revolution, the remains ofkings and queens were meticulously dug out and thrown into a mass grave.
 With the Restoration of the monarchy, the glory of the kings had to also be restored, but how were their bodies found after the turmoil of the Revolution?
-Your guide will tell you this story, as well as that of the 10-year-old son of King Louis XVI and Marie Antoinette, whose heart is preserved today in a crystal urn.
-But is it really his heart?Learn the secrets of the lives and deaths of the French royal families on a visit this incredible masterpiece of Gothic architecture.
+Your guide will tell you this story, as well as that of the 10-year-old son of King Louis XVI and Marie Antoinette, whose heart is preserved today in a crystal urn.Learn the secrets of the lives and deaths of the French royal families on a visit to this incredible Gothic treasure.